Katie-Eastman/PixiePotions/README.md

 - potion3.png

 ## Plans for future improvements
-- Look into bts site folder organizing...all images in one folder? all site pages in another?
 - Create a site/company logo to use with site title
 - Create custom 404/error page
 - Research and implement accessibility features/checks
-- Animations?
-Add JavaScript
+- Animations!
+- More JavaScript?
 - Site 'secrets'?